Sorry to be the bearer of bad news but it’s time to start learning about VMware vSphere Alternatives such as: OpenStack, SmartCloud, CloudStack?

 It Could Get Ugly

-VMware is doing some great stuff, but I have seen over the last few years a turn for the worst where they have killed off perfectly good products, or make costly licensing changes, in order to force their customers into a more expensive options: vRam, Update Manager and Lab Manager are a few examples that come to mind.
+VMware is doing some great stuff, but I’ve seen over the last few years a turn for the worst where they have killed off perfectly good products, or make costly licensing changes, in order to force their customers into more expensive options: VRAM, Update Manager, and Lab Manager are a few examples that come to mind.

-Well the new year has begun with VMware cleaning house on their top LEADERSHIP, and the new leadership setting new expectations on PUBLIC cloud.
+Well, the new year has begun with VMware cleaning house on their top LEADERSHIP, and the new leadership setting new expectations on the PUBLIC cloud.
 Read more about the new VMware.

 VMware is now owned by Dell, imagine that! $67 billion Dell-EMC deal closes today